decred/dcrpool/README.md

 mining, a certificate from an authority (`CA`) like [letsencrypt](https://letsencrypt.org/) is recommended.
 The user interface also provides pool administrators database backup
 functionality when needed.

+To deploy the user interface, copy `dcrpool/gui/assets` folder to a reachable location and update the gui directory (`--guidir`) of the configuration.

 To install and run dcrpool: